-The Standard Energy Efficiency Data (SEED)™ Platform is a software application that helps organizations easily manage data on the energy performance of large groups of buildings.
+The Standard Energy Efficiency Data (SEED) Platform™ is an open source software application that helps organizations easily manage data on the energy performance of large groups of buildings.
 Users can combine data from multiple sources, clean and validate it, and share the information with others.
 The software application provides an easy, flexible, and cost-effective method to improve the quality and availability of data to help demonstrate the economic and environmental benefits of energy efficiency, to implement programs, and to target investment activity.

-- Establish a private, secure data repository
+- Establish a private, secure data repository.

-- Facilitate data import from EPA's Portfolio Manager and other software tools, and merge it with other existing datasets such as property records and energy audits.
+- Facilitate data import from EPA's Energy Star Portfolio Manager™, Green Button, and other software tools, and merge it with other existing datasets such as property records and energy audits.

 - Allow the user to update the information over time and keep track of edits.

-- Search the data and create projects and reports to support activities such as energy performance disclosure law compliance monitoring or portfolio-level performance analysis.
+- Search the data and create projects and reports to support activities, such as energy performance disclosure law compliance monitoring or portfolio-level performance analysis.

-SEED™ is designed to eliminate many tactical data management issues in order to help make existing building performance data and systems interoperable.
+The SEED Platform™ is designed to eliminate many tactical data management issues in order to help make existing building performance data and systems interoperable.

 - SEED makes data management easier.
 SEED helps automate the process of formatting, matching and cleaning data.
 This significantly reduces the tedious work needed to get data ready for analysis, which is often the most time-consuming part of managing energy performance data.
 SEED allows multiple parties to work on the same dataset and keep track of edits and activities.
 As a result SEED helps increase data quality and save staff time.

 - SEED is standard and objective.
 It provides a common format for storing and sharing energy data.
 This enables easier sharing and comparison between datasets as well as standardized third party applications.
-It allows management and storage of data from multiple sources about the same buildings, and permits collaboration and sharing between jurisdictions or other selected external parties
+It allows management and storage of data from multiple sources about the same buildings, and permits collaboration and sharing between jurisdictions or other selected external parties.

 - SEED is open source, extensible and vendor neutral.
 The core SEED code is open source, which means that anyone can add onto or modify the software.
 This prevents vendor lock-in and allows almost unlimited flexibility to add and modify features to collect new information and utilize data in new ways.